sindresorhus/awesome-nodejs/readme.md

 - [Faker.js](https://github.com/Marak/Faker.js) - Generate massive amounts of fake data.
 - [nodegit](https://github.com/nodegit/nodegit) - Native bindings to Git.
 - [json-strictify](https://github.com/pigulla/json-strictify) - Safely serialize a value to JSON without data loss or going into an infinite loop.
+- [parent-module](https://github.com/sindresorhus/parent-module) - Get the path of the parent module.
+- [resolve-from](https://github.com/sindresorhus/resolve-from) - Resolve the path of a module like `require.resolve()` but from a given path.

 ## Resources